A PARENT’S GUIDE TO OUR SCHOOL

 How will the school staff support my young person?

 All young people at Waterloo Lodge School have an Education, Health and Care Plan, which outlines their needs and recommends provision, resources, approaches and multi-agency involvement.
 The Education, Health and Care Plan is broken down into smaller targets on the young person’s Individual Learning Plan (ILP).
 These plans are drawn up by the school SENCo who works closely with all subject teachers, instructors, learning support assistants and curriculum leaders to ensure that the young person’s needs are met and targets in their Individual Learning Plan are addressed and reviewed.
 The frequency of the support received will depend on their level of need.
 School staff will measure the impact of the support given to the young person and the progress they are making.

-All students bene t from a trained learning support worker, which is assigned to them individually, supporting them in each of their different lessons.
+All students benefit from a trained learning support worker, who is assigned to them individually, supporting them in each of their different lessons.

 Waterloo Lodge work closely with other professionals wherever possible to ensure that all of the needs that are outlined on the Education, Health and Care Plan are met and progress is demonstrated.

 Students at Waterloo Lodge make excellent progress over time, in line with national standards, and the majority of students leave school with a range of GCSEs.

 How will the curriculum be matched to my young person’s needs?

 At Waterloo Lodge School young people access a broad and balanced curriculum with the majority of pupils working towards a range of GCSEs at the end of Year 11.

 In Key Stage 3, pupils study English, Maths, ICT and Science as core subjects, with literacy and numeracy underpinning the whole curriculum.
 They also study Art, Geography, History, Physical Education, Religious Education, Personal Health and Social Education and Citizenship.
 Performing Arts is also on offer at an off-site provision.